IBM/cloud-native-starter/reactive/documentation/IKS.md

 After every step follow the instructions in the output of the commands to check when the components have been started before moving on.

 ```
 $ cd ${ROOT_FOLDER}
 $ sh iks-scripts/deploy-kafka.sh
 ```

-_Note:_ Postgres will be deploy as a Pod into the free Kubernetes instance.
+_Note:_ Postgres will be deployed as a Pod in the free Kubernetes instance.
 That means the data is lost when the Pod is restarted.

 ```
 $ sh iks-scripts/deploy-postgres.sh